The Glassworker: Release

 The film premiered worldwide at the 2024 Annecy International Animation Film Festival on 10 June 2024 and was released in Pakistani theaters on 26 July 2024, distributed by Geo Films and Mandviwalla Entertainment.
 It also screened at the Hiroshima Animation Season 2024 on 17 August 2024 and competed in Feature Competition.
 The film premiered in Canada at the Toronto Reel Asian Film Festival.
-Watermelon Pictures will distribute the film in the United States.
+In May 2025, Watermelon Pictures acquired the U.S. distribution rights to The Glassworker.
 The film premiered in the United States in theaters on August 15, 2025.

 Reception

+Box office

 The Glassworker earned PKR10 million in its opening weekend in Pakistan.

+Critical response

+Siddhant Adlakha of Variety wrote that the film "feels like an homage to Miyazaki", praising its hand-drawn animation and visual ambition, while noting that its storytelling is weighed down by familiar themes and a heavy emotional approach.

 Mohammad Kamran Jawaid of Dawn praised the animation, story, and the film's anti-war message.
 He further wrote, "Usman Riaz’s The Glassworker is a visually stunning but thematically heavy film about love and relationships that chooses reality over fantasy."
 Alizee Ali Khan, of Aaj News praised the film, stating that “the story is about the lives of two characters, Vincent Oliver and Alliz Amano, who are inextricably linked to each other while the whirlwind of an approaching war engulfs them.
 ‘The Glassworker’ treats the subjects of life and love delicately without losing their depth, with magnificent imagery and a well-written story.”

 Ricardo Gallegos of La Estatuilla wrote, "Overall, the animation delivers what it promises, but at the character level it is not always completely polished, as there is no fluidity and definition in certain movements.
 These imperfections also appear in the dubbing department, as some cast members are too monotonous in their performance and therefore fail to convey the emotion of their characters, especially during key scenes."